 The "Assignee" feature can be turned on/off with the enableAssignee config option.

 Before the attention set feature, changes were bolded in the dashboard when something happened and you could explicitly "mark a change reviewed" on the change page.
 This former way of keeping track of what you should look at has been replaced by the attention set.

 For Gerrit Admins

-The Attention Set will be part of the upcoming 3.3 release (due late 2020).
+The Attention Set has been available since the 3.3 release (late 2020).
 It is enabled by default, but you can disable it by setting enableAttentionSet to false.

 Important note for all host owners, project owners, and bot owners

 If you are a host/project owner, please make sure all bots that run against your host/project are part of the Service Users group.